Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 (2) Please skim the article by our own Michael Specter, *“Could Genetically Modified Mosquitoes Save Hawaii’s Endangered Birds?”*

 Available online via: [Could Genetically Modified Mosquitoes Save Hawaii’s Endangered Birds?](https://www.newyorker.com/news/daily-comment/could-genetically-modified-mosquitoes-save-hawaiis-endangered-birds)
-(And, also shared as a .PDF file via email)

-*Self-study Questions:*

 **Q.4.
 How do mosquitoes contribute to the extinction of native Hawaiian birds?**